This is iching.online

 The Tao Te Ching is based on the number 3, with its 3 x 3 x 3 x 3 = 81 chapters.

-We now offer it in three translations.
+We now offer it in four translations.

 These 81 verses simply rotate; every day the next number, and after 81, number 1 will appear again.